-The fine was issued for violation of the GDPR, with emphasis on unlawful data processing, non-compliant aggressive marketing strategy, invalid collection of consents and excessive data retention period.
+The fine was issued for violation of the General Data Protection Regulation, with emphasis on unlawful data processing, non-compliant aggressive marketing strategy, invalid collection of consents and excessive data retention period.

 Further complaints pointed to a failure to respond to the data subjects’ requests with regard to their GDPR rights, in particular regarding access to their data and objection to the processing for promotional purposes.